theoria24/searchGguide/README.md

 <!-- # Short Description -->

-Search all TV shows in the country.
+Search all TV programs in Japan.

 <!-- # Badges -->